 If you would like more tips please contact our editors and they will be sure to pass on the TEACHING AND TRAINING document.

 What makes my article a good fit for G&T?

-Familiarize yourself with the style, tone, and content of G&T, and remember we cannot publish too many similar articles or similar destinations, so the more ‘out there’ your article is the better chance it will stand of being published.
+Familiarise yourself with the style, tone, and content of G&T, and remember we cannot publish too many similar articles or similar destinations, so the more ‘out there’ your article is, the better chance it will stand of being published.
 An important question to ask yourself is how your article differentiates itself from others and what new information it is providing to the reader.

 • How Tokyo Became Asia’s Graffiti Capital